 Traumatic Brain Injuries can be devastating to the injured individuals and their families.
-A TBI-traumatic brain injury can involve varying degrees of damage to the body and frequently they require ongoing medical treatment and victims may require long term care.
-If you, a family member, or someone you love has suffered a brain injury due to the negligence of another, a Texas brain injury lawyer at Herbert & McClelland LLP can evaluate your case and help you recover the compensation you deserve.
-With offices in Houston and San Antonio, Herbert & McClelland LLP handles personal injury cases throughout Texas involving traumatic brain injuries.
+A TBI-traumatic brain injury can involve varying degrees of damage to the body and frequently they require ongoing medical treatment and victims may require long-term care.
+If you, a family member, or someone you love has suffered a brain injury due to the negligence of another, a Texas brain injury lawyer at The Law Offices of Shane McClelland can evaluate your case and help you recover the compensation you deserve.
+With offices in Houston and San Antonio, The Law Offices of Shane McClelland handles personal injury cases throughout Texas involving traumatic brain injuries.
 Whether you live in Dallas, Austin, or anywhere else in Texas and we may be able to help you.

 A Traumatic Brain Injury occurs when the brain is injured by a sudden force or trauma that causes the brain to tear, bruise, or swell.
 An Anoxic Brain Injury occurs when the brain is deprived of oxygen.
 Each year thousands of people suffer traumatic and anoxic brain injuries.